LURU × EYES OF LURU · FOR S.R. GOPAL RAOLURU × EOL · SRGR

 Hidden Bangalore

-The courtyards, the back lanes, the interiors and thresholds a stranger never sees.
-The city that only reveals itself to someone who already belongs.
+Courtyards, back lanes, interiors and thresholds a stranger never sees.

 Chapter 03 · The Detail